Light in painting: Romanticism

 The first style of the century was Romanticism, a movement of profound renewal in all artistic genres, which paid special attention to the field of spirituality, fantasy, sentiment, love of nature, along with a darker element of irrationality, attraction to the occult, madness, dreams.
-Popular culture, the exotic, the return to underrated artistic forms of the past — especially medieval ones — were especially valued, and the landscape gained notoriety, which became a protagonist in its own right.
+Popular culture, the exotic, the return to underrated artistic forms of the past – especially medieval ones – were especially valued, and the landscape gained notoriety, which became a protagonist in its own right.
 The Romantics had the idea of an art that arose spontaneously from the individual, emphasizing the figure of the "genius": art is the expression of the artist's emotions.
 The Romantics used a more expressive technique with respect to neoclassical restraint, modeling the forms by means of impasto and glazes, in such a way that the expressiveness of the artist is released.

 In a certain pre-Romanticism we can place William Blake, an original writer and artist, difficult to classify, who devoted himself especially to illustration, in the manner of the ancient illuminators of codices.
 Most of Blake's images are set in a nocturnal world, in which light emphasizes certain parts of the image, a light of dawn or twilight, almost "liquid", unreal.
-Between neoclassicism and romanticism was also Johann Heinrich Füssli, author of dreamlike images in a style influenced by Italian mannerism, in which he used to employ strong contrasts of light and shadow, with a type of lighting of theatrical character, like candlesticks.
+Between neoclassicism and romanticism was also Johann Heinrich Füssli, author of dreamlike images in a style influenced by Italian mannerism, in which he used strong contrasts of light and shadow, with lighting of theatrical character, like candlesticks.

 One of the pioneers of Romanticism was the prematurely deceased Frenchman Théodore Géricault, whose masterpiece, The Raft of the Medusa (1819, Musée du Louvre, Paris), presents a ray of light emerging from the stormy clouds in the background as a symbol of hope.
 The most prominent member of the movement in France was Eugène Delacroix, a painter influenced by Rubens and the Venetian school, who conceived of painting as a medium in which patches of light and color are related.
-He was also influenced by John Constable, whose painting The Hay Wagon opened his eyes to a new sensitivity to light.
+He was also influenced by John Constable, whose painting The Hay Wain opened his eyes to a new sensitivity to light.
 In 1832 he traveled to Morocco, where he developed a new style that could be considered proto-impressionist, characterized by the use of white to highlight light effects, with a rapid execution technique.